Adult Male Circumcision in Sydney, NSWSydney Clinic2019-05-21T16:47:31-03:00

 Circumcision Surgery for Adults

-Adult men come to our specialized circumcision clinic from across New South Wales and beyond.
+Adult men come to our dedicated circumcision clinic from across New South Wales and beyond.

-With our combination of local anaesthetic, our quick surgical technique, and our use of skin glue, we provide what may be the most comfortable adult circumcision procedure available in Australia, or anywhere in the world.
+With our combination of local anaesthetic, our quick surgical technique, and our use of skin glue, we provide a fast, convenient, and comfortable adult circumcision procedure.

 Here is a summary of the adult circumcision process.
 In addition to the steps below most adult circumcision clients will have an initial consultation appointment in our clinic, or by phone in some cases.